本页无简体中文版。不便之处敬请谅解。

 Protecting vulnerable youth

-All young people can be exposed to online bullying.
-However, some groups are more vulnerable than others, for example, rainbow youth, young people with disabilities or youth with neurodevelopmental disorders.
+While all young people can experience online bullying, some vulnerable communities such as rainbow youth experience higher rates, for example, rainbow youth, young people with disabilities or youth with neurodevelopmental disorders.
 For these communities the Internet can be a vital resource to connect with likeminded individuals, explore their identities and reduce feelings of isolation, and it is important that educators are aware of the increased risks that young people and vulnerable communities may be exposed to online.

 Videos